opensearch-project/documentation-website/_opensearch/bucket-agg.md

 You can sort by a number of documents.
 You can also sort by a metric aggregation on a composite key and get the top `n` results.
 Consider create a search that contains several terms: the number of documents (e.g. 1000), and the number of servers per location that show CPU usage greater than 90%.
 This multi-term query returns the top number of results.

-The multi_terms aggregation does consume more memory, so performance will be slower than a `terms` aggregation.
+The multi terms aggregation does consume more memory, so performance will be slower than a terms aggregation.
 {: .tip }

-### Multi-term parameters
+### Multi-terms aggregation parameters

 Parameter | Description
 :--- | :---
-size | Specifies the amount of buckets to return.
+multi_terms | Indicates a multi-terms aggregation that gathers buckets of documents together based on criteria specified by multiple terms. size | Specifies the amount of buckets to return.
 Default is 10. order | To indicate the order of buckets.
 The default order is the number of buckets. doc_count | Specifies the number of documents in each bucket for it to be returned.
 By default, the top ten terms are returned.